Provable Guarantees for Self-Supervised Deep Learning with Spectral Contrastive Loss: Spectral contrastive learning on population data

 {\textbf{1}} [1]{1[#1]} {\hat{f}} {\widehat{F}} {\widehat{B}} {\textup{diag}} {\overline{A}} {\mathcal{E}} In this section, we introduce our theoretical framework, the spectral contrastive loss, and the main analysis of the performance of the representations learned on population data.

 We use $\ndata$ to denote the set of all natural data (raw inputs without augmentation).
 We assume that each $\bar{x}\in \ndata$ belongs to one of $r$ classes, and let $y: \ndata\rightarrow [r]$ denote the ground-truth (deterministic) labeling function.
 Let $\pndata$ be the population distribution over $\ndata$ from which we draw training data and test our final performance.
-For the ease of exposition, we assume $\ndata$ to be a finite but exponentially large set (e.g., all real vectors in $\R^d$ with bounded precision).\footnote{This allows us to use sums instead of integrals and avoid non-essential nuances/jargons related to functional analysis.
-When $\ndata$ is a compact set that contains an infinite number of elements, we can deal with an infinite graph, its adjacency operator (instead of adjacency matrix), and the eigenfunctions of the adjacency operator (instead of eigenvectors) essentially in the same way.}
+In the main body of the paper, for the ease of exposition, we assume $\ndata$ to be a finite but exponentially large set (e.g., all real vectors in $\R^d$ with bounded precision).
+This allows us to use sums instead of integrals and avoid non-essential nuances/jargons related to functional analysis.
+See Section~\ref{sec:infinite_data} for the straightforward extensions to the case where $\ndata$ is an infinite compact set (with mild regularity conditions).\footnote{In Section~\ref{sec:infinite_data}, we will deal with an infinite graph, its adjacency operator (instead of adjacency matrix), and the eigenfunctions of the adjacency operator (instead of eigenvectors) essentially in the same way.}

 We next formulate data augmentations.
 Given a natural data sample $\bar{x}\in \ndata$, we use $\aug{\bar{x}}$ to denote the distribution of its augmentations.
 For instance, when $\bar{x}$ represents an image, $\aug{\bar{x}}$ can be the distribution of common augmentations~\cite{chen2020simple} that includes Gaussian blur, color distortion and random cropping.
 We use $\adata$ to denote the set of all augmented data, which is the union of supports of all $\aug{\bar{x}}$ for $\bar{x}\in\ndata$.
 As with $\ndata$, we also assume that $\adata$ is a finite but exponentially large set, and denote $N = |\adata|$.
 None of the bounds will depend on $N$ --- it is only defined and assumed to be finite for the ease of exposition.